How a Space-Time Singularity Helps Remove the Ultraviolet Divergence Problem: Introduction

-with parameters $M$ and $Q$ representing the mass and charge at $r=0$.
-Finally, the electromagnetic field is denoted by \be A_\mu = (Q/r,0,0,0 )\,, \ee not to be confused with the scalar $A$ function introduced in \eqref{Adef}.
+with parameters $M$ and $Q$ representing the Arnowitt-Deser-Misner (ADM) mass and charge of the metric.
+Finally, the electromagnetic four-vector potential is denoted by \be A_\mu = (Q/r,0,0,0 )\,, \ee not to be confused with the scalar $A$ function introduced in \eqref{Adef}.
 In the super-critical regime \eqref{supercritical}, where $A^2(r)>0$ for all $r$, the singularity is timelike and naked (i.e., not surrounded by a horizon), and the metric is static and asymptotically flat.
 We also take $A(r)>0$.
 The singularity will be regarded here as the boundary of $\sM$, i.e., $\partial \sM = \{r = 0\} = \RRR \times \{0\} \times \SSS^2$.

-We note in passing that the charge and mass value of an electron satisfy the super-criticality condition \eqref{supercritical}, so the classical space-time surrounding an electron would be sRN, provided that the electron spin does not contribute to the angular momentum of the space-time.
-While it is not known whether real electrons contain space-time singularities, we are in part motivated by the possibility that they might (see Section~\ref{subsec:stsing} for more discussion).
+We note in passing that the charge and mass values of every charged particle in the standard model of elementary particles and every stable nucleus satisfy the super-criticality condition \eqref{supercritical}, in fact by a large margin of a factor $>10^{15}$, so the classical space-time surrounding an elementary particle would be sRN, provided that the spin does not contribute to the angular momentum of the space-time.
+While it is not known whether real elementary particles involve space-time singularities, we are in part motivated by the possibility that they might (see Section~\ref{subsec:stsing} for more discussion).

 The basic physical picture, illustrated in Figure \ref{fig:basic} and underlying the entire paper, is that a relativistic quantum-mechanical spin-$1/2$ particle of mass $m \ge 0$ and charge $q \in \RRR$ can be emitted and absorbed at the singularity $\partial \sM$.
 In our setting, this can naturally be associated with a ``source particle" of mass $M \ge 0$ and charge $Q \in \RRR$ obeying \eqref{supercritical} (see Section \ref{subsec:model} for further details).
 Away from the singularity, the wave function of the quantum particle is governed by the Dirac equation on sRN space-time with Hamiltonian $H_1$ explicitly given in \eqref{DiracHamiltonian} below.
+(It would be of interest to treat photon wave functions, which have spin 1, but here we focus on spin $1/2$ as the simplest case.)

 As our results, briefly described in Section \ref{subsec:resultsbrief} below, we (i) rigorously construct a self-adjoint Hamiltonian $H$ with particle creation, based on IBCs (see Theorem~\ref{theorem3.1} in Section~\ref{sec:thm1}), and (ii) non-rigorously analyze the asymptotic behavior of the Bohmian trajectories close to the space-time singularity in sRN and construct the corresponding Bohm-Bell process (see Section \ref{subsec:jump}, in particular Proposition \ref{prop:2}) for a particular choice of $H$ and ``nice'' wave functions.